Practical course work

 In the Venus flower

-72-hour Permaculture Design course, 30th May-10th June 2018 at the permaculture retreat camp Gea Viva on the Croatian island Brac
+72-hour Permaculture Design course, 30th April-10th May 2020 at the eco island retreat Gea Viva on the Croatian island Brac

 What is permaculture?

 Permaculture (permanent agriculture) is a set of design tools, methodologies and principles that allow us to enrich and diversify landscapes, our communities, towns and villages to be in harmony with nature and to provide an abundance of everything we humans truly require.
 Guided by ethics, permaculture aims at creating a permanent culture - lifestyles our planet Earth and its rescources can sustain for generations to come.
 The design principles of permaculture are very versatile and can be applied to any design task ranging from ethical business development, house design, gardens, creating lifely communities and creative solutions to generate energy, catch water and to minimize waste, to name a few.

 Gea Viva is an eco retreat camp in a tranquil olive grove, 15 minutes’ walk from the sea and the harbour village Milna on the beautiful Croatian island Brač.
 Giving people the opportunity to experience living in harmony with nature, it offers retreats, events and seminars around the themes of ecological construction, permaculture, geomancy, healthy living, arts and crafts.
 Being completely off-grid, Its design is based on permaculture principles featuring a stone circle, a beautiful pavilion which serves as a teaching space, a permaculture garden, compost toilets, solar showers, a geodesic dome, a straw bale eco cabin, a giant mosaic dragon and a cosy Summer kitchen.
 The course will take place in our outdoor pavilion and around the Gea Viva site.

 Photos | Video | Location